hypermoist/Hemis/doc/release-notes/draft-release-notes-6.0.0.md

     protx update_registrar \"proTxHash\" \"operatorPubKey\" \"votingAddress\" \"payoutAddress\" (\"ownerKey\")

     Creates and sends a ProUpRegTx to the network.
-This will update the operator key, voting key and payout address of the masternode specified by \"proTxHash\".
+This will update the operator key, voting key and payout address of the gamemaster specified by \"proTxHash\".
-    The owner key of this masternode must be known to your wallet.
+    The owner key of this gamemaster must be known to your wallet.

     Creates and sends a ProUpServTx to the network.
-This will update the IP address of a masternode, and/or the operator payout address.
+This will update the IP address of a gamemaster, and/or the operator payout address.
-    If the IP is changed for a masternode that got PoSe-banned, the ProUpServTx will also revive this masternode.
+    If the IP is changed for a gamemaster that got PoSe-banned, the ProUpServTx will also revive this gamemaster.

     Arguments:
     1. "proTxHash"             (string, required) The hash of the initial ProRegTx.
     2. "operatorPubKey         (string, required) The operator BLS public key.
 The private BLS key does not have to be known.
-                                  It has to match the BLS private key which is later used when operating the masternode.
+                                  It has to match the BLS private key which is later used when operating the gamemaster.
                                   If set to an empty string, the currently active operator BLS public key is reused.
     3. "votingAddress"         (string, required) The voting key address.
 The private key does not have to be known by your wallet.
                                   It has to match the private key which is later used when voting on proposals.
                                   If set to an empty string, the currently active voting key address is reused.
-    4. "payoutAddress"         (string, required) The hemis address to use for masternode reward payments.
+    4. "payoutAddress"         (string, required) The hemis address to use for gamemaster reward payments.
                                   If set to an empty string, the currently active payout address is reused.
-    5. "ownerKey"              (string, optional) The owner key associated with the operator address of the masternode.
+    5. "ownerKey"              (string, optional) The owner key associated with the operator address of the gamemaster.
-                                  If not specified, or set to an empty string, then the mn key must be known by your wallet, in order to sign the tx.
+                                  If not specified, or set to an empty string, then the gm key must be known by your wallet, in order to sign the tx.
     Result:
     "txid"                        (string) The transaction id.